-- Oral antibiotics: “Oral antibiotics work to kill Propionibacterium acnes (the causative pathogen in acne),” Engleman explains, noting that some antibiotics (like those in the tetracycline family) are also anti-inflammatory, which helps improve acne.
+- Oral antibiotics: “Oral antibiotics work to kill Propionibacterium acnes (the causative pathogen in acne),” Engelman explains, noting that some antibiotics (like those in the tetracycline family) are also anti-inflammatory, which helps improve acne.
 McLean, VA-based and board-certified dermatologist Dr. Lily Talakoub tacks onto this, noting that, “Cystic acne is very, very difficult to treat with over-the-counter medications.
 Because the acne starts from multiple layers beneath the surface of the skin, topical medications (even prescription ones) often cannot help it.
 Oral medications are often needed.”

 When on a quest to get rid of or prevent cystic acne from forming, there are a few ingredients and processes you should steer clear of.
 “Exfoliation is not always your friend,” Engelman emphasizes.
 “Since cystic acne happens underneath the skin’s surface, it is likely that you will be drying out the surrounding skin area before it gets to the cyst, thereby irritating the surrounding area and exacerbating the infection.”
 Instead, she recommends applying a fast-absorbing serum followed by an occlusive balm to help force the acne-fighting product into the pore.

 What’s more, don’t forget to moisturize!
-Many people believe the acne is the cause of overly-oily, hydrated skin, but oftentimes skin only looks oily because it has a compromised skin barrier and it’s over-producing oil in an attempt to actually stay hydrated.
+Many people believe the acne is the result of overly-oily, hydrated skin, but oftentimes skin only looks oily because it has a compromised skin barrier and is over-producing oil in an attempt to actually stay hydrated.
 “We need to strengthen this barrier in order to keep bacteria out and prevent more breakouts,” Engelman says.
 “Hyaluronic acid does wonders for hydrating skin and improving texture.
 Even though it is an acid, it does not exfoliate but rather locks in water.”

 Last but not least, whatever you do, no matter how tempted you may be, do not pick a cystic zit.
 While whiteheads and blackheads can often be extracted with the utmost care (though, it’s still best to leave it to a derm or esthetician to do so), squeezing a cystic zit can lead to more inflammation, bleeding, and even scarring.